cipherstash/encrypt-query-language/README.md

 ```

 >Note: This statement must be executed when connected to CipherStash Proxy.
-When connected to the database directly, it is a no-op.
+When connected to the PostgreSQL database directly, it is a no-op.

 ## Storing data

-Encrypted data is stored as `jsonb` values in the database, regardless of the original data type.
+Encrypted data is stored as `jsonb` values in the PostgreSQL database, regardless of the original data type.

 You can read more about the data format [here](docs/reference/PAYLOAD.md).